Jeffreypang911/dancehive-reactapp/README.md

 ## Development setup

-Simply follow the instructions to run The Lounge from source above, on your own fork.
+Simply follow the instructions to run Dance Hive from source above, on your own fork.

 Before submitting any change, make sure to: